FelixOnline/v2/content/articles/2011-12-1-a-better-way-to-make-a-difference.md

  - /arts/1868/a-better-way-to-make-a-difference
 imported: true
 comments:
+ - value: >
- - Donations are welcome onhttpwwwjustgivingcomprojectTEKUAEven 1 pound makes a difference It will provide 40 days of education to a student
+     Donations are welcome on: <br>http://www.justgiving.com/projectTEKUA <br>Even 1 pound makes a difference!
+It will provide 40 days of education to a student!

 # Article Taxonomies
 categories: